Finite-time Lyapunov dimension and hidden attractor of the Rabinovich system: Attractors and transient chaos

-Similar to the fixed points estimation where we set velocity vector zero, we can also get a set of points where $\ddot{\rm x} = g({\rm x}_{\rm pp}, \Lambda) = 0$ in \eqref{eq:acc}, i.e. the points corresponding to the zero acceleration.
-At these points velocity $\dot{\rm x}$ may be either zero or nonzero.
-This set includes the fixed points ${\rm x}_{\rm FP}$ with zero velocity as well as a subset of new points with nonzero velocity.
-These nonzero velocity points are termed as {\it perpetual points}, ${\rm x}_{\rm pp}$ \cite{Prasad-2015,DudkowskiPK-2015-HA,Prasad-2016}.
-The velocity at these points is either maximum or minimum or of inflection behavior \cite{Prasad-2015}.
-It has been also observed that these points are important for better understanding of transient dynamics in the phase space.
-These points also show the bifurcation behavior, similar to the fixed points, as the parameters of the system vary, for details see \cite{Prasad-2015,DudkowskiPK-2015-HA,Prasad-2016}.
+Similar to the equilibrium points estimation, where we set the velocity vector to zero, we can also get a set of points, where $\ddot{u} = g({u}_{\rm pp}) = 0$ in \eqref{eq:acc}, i.e. the points corresponding to the zero acceleration.
+At these points the velocity $\dot{u}$ may be either zero or nonzero.
+This set includes the equilibrium points ${u}_{\rm ep}$ with zero velocity as well as a subset of points with nonzero velocity.
+These nonzero velocity points ${u}_{\rm pp}$ are termed as {\it perpetual points} \cite{Prasad-2015,DudkowskiPK-2015-HA,Prasad-2016,DudkowskiJKKLP-2016}.
+The reason why perpetual points may lead to hidden states ({\it perpetual point method (PPM)}) is still not well understood (see, e.g. discussion in \cite{NazarimehrSJS-2017}).

-Often the understanding of hidden attractor origins, as compared to the self-excited one, is difficult due to the absence of the fixed points.
-To locate the hidden attractors in a given system is even more difficult problem.
-However, the perpetual points could be used to locate the hidden oscillating attractors, rare attractors as well as coexisting attractors \cite{Prasad-2015,DudkowskiPK-2015-HA}, in both single and coupled oscillators \cite{DudkowskiPK-2015-HA}.

-The reason why perpetual points lead to hidden states is still not well understood and more analyses have to be made in this area.

-Here we denote the detection and study of perpetual points as {\it perpetual point method (PPM)}.
-For some systems perpetual points can be computed analytically but in general case due to the complexity of the equations it is possible to obtain perpetual points only numerically.